Josh Hasty: 2012–2014: Early career

-2015–2019: Early career and worldwide recognition

-In 2015, Rob Zombie hired Hasty to co-produce, direct, shoot, and edit a feature-length documentary about the making of Zombie’s film, 31.
-The documentary, In Hell Everybody Loves Popcorn, was released globally, with Lionsgate distributing digitally and alongside the film’s Blu-ray.
+In 2015, Rob Zombie hired Hasty to co-produce, direct, shoot, and edit a feature-length documentary about the making of Zombie's film, 31.
+The documentary, In Hell Everybody Loves Popcorn, was included in the Blu-ray and distributed digitally through Lionsgate.
 An exclusive 4+ hour version of the documentary was released on iTunes.
-A condensed version of the documentary was released theatrically by Fathom Events.
-In a review by Forbes, Hasty was credited with capturing the "unfiltered chaos" of the film's set, which Forbes noted was essential to the documentary's impact.
-The review emphasized Hasty's ability to craft a compelling narrative about the making of 31, giving viewers a rare glimpse into independent filmmaking's intense and often unpredictable nature.
+A condensed version of the documentary screened alongside the film as part of a one-night theatrical release through Fathom Events.

-In 2016, Hasty began production on his next feature film, Candy Corn in which he wrote, directed, produced, and co-composed.
-Produced for $250,000, Candy Corn managed to attract notable actors and achieve global distribution.
-The film’s cast includes actors Tony Todd, P.J.
+In 2016, Hasty began production on his next feature film, Candy Corn, which he wrote, directed, produced, and co-composed.
+Production cost $250,000.
+The film’s cast includes Tony Todd, P.J.
 Soles, and Courtney Gains.
 P.J.
 Soles stated that she came out of retirement to be in Candy Corn after a phone call with Hasty, and working with him reminded her of working with John Carpenter.
 Entertainment Weekly released the exclusive first look at the film.
 Epic Pictures acquired Candy Corn for worldwide distribution.
 The film was released in the U.S. by Dread and Sony Pictures Home Entertainment internationally.
 Hasty co-composed the film's score, which was pressed on vinyl at Abbey Road Studios and released by Burning Witches Records.
-Hasty's intellectual property licensing deals led to merchandise lines featuring toys, costumes, props, clothing, and collectibles, which are sold by major retailers.
-Candy Corn received mixed reviews, with most negative reviews noting its obvious low budget and positive reviews calling it a Halloween classic.
 In 2023, Fangoria named Candy Corn as one of their favorite horror movies taking place on Halloween.